A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Numerical tests

 \subsection{Results obtained by the reduced order model}

-Let us start our analysis of the reduced order model by dealing with the approximation of the state and the sensitiviy variables.
-To this aim we select $27$ parameters chosen as follows:
+Let us start our analysis of the reduced order model by dealing with the approximation of the state and the sensitivity variables.
+To this aim we select $125$ parameters chosen as follows:

 and we compute an enlarged snapshot set with state and sensitivities for each parameter in $\mathcal{D}_{train}$.
-Altogether, we collect $108$ snapshots.
+Altogether, we collect $500$ snapshots.
+We note that we do not need to compute a reduced order model with respect to the slack variable $\xi$ since it is not a variable that is involved in the PDE.

 In Figure \ref{fig:apost}, we present an error analysis to check the quality of our a-posteriori error discussed in Section \ref{sec:pmor}.
 We compare the error between the POD solution and the high dimensional approximation for state and sensitivities with the error bound presented in Section 4.2.
 With the {\bf W}-norm introduced in Section \ref{sec:pmor}, we set